 Cichorium intybus was first recorded in the wild in Kent by Thomas Johnson on 13 July 1629, in the course of pursuing the main road from Gravesend to Rochester (Iter Plantarum, 1629).
 Hanbury and Marshall (1899) stated that it was common on fields and roadsides in most parts of the county, especially on chalk.
 However, it does not feature in a number of earlier accounts of the Kent Flora, and there is reason to suppose that it may have been commonest in the north west.
-For example, Daniel Cooper in his Flora Metropolitana (1836) noted it on the roadside between Dartford Heath and Green Street Green, at Darenth Wood, on Gravel Hill between Swanscombe and Northfleet, and at Lewisham chalkpit.; and Eyre De Crespigny in his New London Flora (1877) referred to Chicory in the area of the North Downs near Sevenoaks, at the hills east of Wrotham, and at
+For example, Daniel Cooper in his Flora Metropolitana (1836) noted it on the roadside between Dartford Heath and Green Street Green, at Darenth Wood, on Gravel Hill between Swanscombe and Northfleet, and at Lewisham chalkpit.; and Eyre De Crespigny in his New London Flora (1877)

-Cicorium intybus (Chicory) 1991-2005 Philp (1982) treated the species as probably native in Kent, and found it to be frequent on roadsides and waste places, especially on chalky soils, with a total of 143 tetrad records.
+Cicorium intybus (Chicory) 1991-2005

+Philp (1982) treated the species as probably native in Kent, and found it to be frequent on roadsides and waste places, especially on chalky soils, with a total of 143 tetrad records.
 These are shown with a heavy concentration in the north west of the county.
 In Philp (2010) only 70 tetrad records could be found, and Cichorium intybus was described as 'introduced (archaeophyte) but with some justification to be considered native... on roadside verges, field margins and rough grassland'.
 No comment was offered on the cause of this apparently significant decline.
 The cause is unlikely to be an issue of habitat loss, since roadside and ruderal areas continue to be available.
 It may be that the 'national' explanation of diminished use in cultivation applies, although there is still some Kent use of Chicory as part of a fodder crop, and the species can be found in some wildflower and game bird food seed mixes.
 It was seen, for example, near Harrietsham in 2015 in a field with game bird food species such as Echinochloa frumentacea (White Millet), Raphanus sativus (Garden Radish) and Setaria pumila (Yellow Bristle-grass).

-Records for 2010-18, given in the accompanying map, amount to 106 tetrads (equivalent to 139 monads) and broadly follow, but extend beyond, the pattern shown in the 1991-2005 distribution map from Philp (2010), reproduced with kind permission of the late Eric Philp and the Kent Field Club).
-In interpreting the north west Kent distributional focus, it should be noted that the 2010-18 map includes metropolitan West Kent, which was not covered by the surveys in Philp (1982, 2010).
+Records for 2010-19, given in the accompanying map, amount to 163 monads (equivalent to 124 tetrads) and broadly follow, but extend beyond, the pattern shown in the 1991-2005 distribution map from Philp (2010), reproduced with kind permission of the late Eric Philp and the Kent Field Club).
+In interpreting the north west Kent distributional focus, it should be noted that the 2010-19 map includes metropolitan West Kent, which was not covered by the surveys in Philp (1982, 2010).
 As recent recording has developed, it looks as though the extent of decline since Philp (1982) has been overstated.